Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 3 egg yolks (sometimes I will use up to 5 egg yolks)

-1 tbsp lemon zest (from approx. 3 lemons)
+1 tbsp lemon zest (from approx. 2 to 3 lemons)

 ¾ cup sugar